rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 4. Gamma table for every color temperature to maintain the gamma calibrated values.
 5. TMAX table for every local dimming level to maintain the TMAX value

-- The specification of the TV picure configuration will be defined in a config file ([pq_capablities.ini](../../config/pq_capablities.ini "pq_capablities.ini")) which decides supported formats, picture modes, dimming modes, dvModes, resolution etc.
+- The capabilities of a specific platform with respect to TV picture configuration will be defined in a config file ([pq_capablities.ini](../../config/pq_capablities.ini "pq_capablities.ini")) which decides supported formats, picture modes, dimming modes, dvModes, resolution etc.
 - Caller must initialize by calling `tvInit()` which must initialize the parameters in picture property table.
 These parameters are decided by Soc vendor  based on platform capability.
-- On every bootup the default picture profile database will be a copied of override picture profile database.
+- On every bootup the default picture profile database will be copied to override picture profile database.

 #### Table Format
 ##### Picture Property Table